 Ø Getting injured from equipment, or being hit by a vehicle from not paying attention to the work environment.

-Ø Causing vehicle
+Ø Causing vehicle and pedestrian accidents.

 Ø Poor reaction time to emergency incidents and near misses.